mattrondel/mtg/!!Begineer_Draft_Printout.md

 •	Everyone starts with 3 packs

-•	Starting with left pick 2 cards (or 1)
+•	Starting with left pick 1 card

 •	Goal is to build a 40 card deck including lands (not a hard limit just a goal, more is ok)